isaacg1/isaacg1.github.io/_posts/2021-08-15-educational-media.md

 * Blog Article: [Crawl Doubling Damage](https://desystemize.substack.com/p/desystemize-7), by Collin.
 In an incredibly hard game that never changes, will anyone notice if something does change?

+* Research Article: [NEXP not in ACC](https://people.csail.mit.edu/rrw/acc-lbs.pdf), Appendix A, by Ryan Williams.
+I wanted to see what was up with majority of XORs.
+The real statement is that majority of XORs can be simulated a symmetric function of ANDs, with polylog overhead or so.
+For instance, MAJ(a xor b, c xor d) = f((a+b)^2+(c+d)^2) = f(a+2ab+b+c+2cd+d), where f is the "not 0 mod 4" function and MAJ breaks ties towards 1.
+Here I'm using x^2 as my degree-amplifying function.
+There are only 6 different inputs after symmetry, so this is easy to check.

 Updated through 08/16.